 We do so by focusing on four pillars:

 - Equitable Access: All children have the right to access and complete a full course of education opportunities.
 Relief International specifically focuses on the primary and secondary years.
 We ensure equal access to quality education for all students, regardless of gender, sexual orientation, or geographic location.
-We are committed to reaching the most vulnerable.
+We are committed to reaching the people in the most vulnerable situations.
 In particular, boys and girls living in remote areas, those from ethnic minorities, and people living with disabilities.

 - Learning: Attending school is not enough.
 Children need to have access to quality teaching and learning.
 They need to leave school with the relevant knowledge and skills that will enable them to work, lead healthy lives, continue to learn, and be active and responsible citizens